List of venerable people (Catholic)

-In the Catholic Church, Venerable is the title used for a person who has been posthumously declared "heroic in virtue" during the investigation and process leading to beatification.
+In the Catholic Church, venerable is a title used during a beatification process for a person whose life was found to be characterised by heroic virtue.

 The following is an incomplete list of people declared to be venerable.
 The list is in alphabetical order by Christian name but, if necessary, by surname or the place or attribute part of the name.